BigCodeHunter/MyLibrary/README.md

 # MyLibrary For Altium Designer

-This is open source pcb library i am developing.
+This is open source pcb library which i am developing.